Skip to main content

 Reincarnations of Love

 Reincarnation and rebirth are common concepts in every myth and culture of ancient times.
 The results of a lifetime are the fruits of Karma from the previous life, and your decisions in this life are for the results in the next.
-All ancient cultures like the Egyptians, Indians and Aryans believed that a man is reborn again and again in the form of new life in his own clan and connects with the same people and live his mistakes.
+All ancient cultures like the Egyptians, Indians and Aryans believed that a man is reborn again and again in the form of new life in his own clan and connects with the same people and lives his mistakes.
 One who leads a just life and completes the cycle of rebirth gets a place in heaven or hell.
 It is believed in Hinduism that each husband and wife have the same relation for seven such rebirths.
-Here, compiled from different folktales, are the different lives of Abhimanyu and his wife Uttara.
+Here, compiled from different folktales, are the different lives of Abhimanyu and his wife, Uttara.
 Abhimanyu was the son of Arjun, Prince of Hastinapur and Subhadra, sister of Krishna.
 Uttara was the princess of the Matsya kingdom.

 Previous Lives:

-1. A popular folklore suggests that once Vishnu was going to kill a demon Abhikasura who had caused harm to many.
-The demon requested him to spare his life and wanted to be his student, So Vishnu granted him the boon to be born as his nephew, whom he taught the facts of life.
-He as Krishna named him Abhimanyu.
+1. A popular folklore suggests that once Vishnu was going to kill a demon, Abhikasura, who had caused harm to many.
+The demon requested him to spare his life and wanted to be his student.
+So Vishnu granted him the boon to be born as his nephew, whom he taught the facts of life.
+He, as Krishna named him, Abhimanyu.
 His wife was reborn as Uttara.

-2. Another popular tale, even included in some versions of the Mahabharata itself says that the Kauravas were Chandravanshi i.e. descendants of the Moon.
-The Moon God's eldest son Varchas was their forefather who was reborn as Abhimanyu in their clan to save them from destruction by giving them an heir.
-Since he was Chandra Dev's son he died at sixteen {Shola Kola} and died on Amavasya day to return to heaven to his father.
+2. Another popular tale, even included in some versions of the Mahabharata itself, says that the Kauravas were Chandravanshi, i.e. descendants of the Moon.
+The Moon God's eldest son, Varchas, was their forefather who was reborn as Abhimanyu in their clan to save them from destruction by giving them an heir.
+Since he was Chandra Dev's son, he died at sixteen {Shola Kola} and died on Amavasya day to return to heaven to his father.
 His wife was reborn as Uttara.

 Death: